|

 consuming to resolve.

-abilities is sharply reduced.
-Conversely
+and many non-damaging abilities is sharply reduced.

-the utility of a few flat-cost abilities
+The utility of a few flat-cost abilities

-scaled against the normal expected damage
+priced against the normal expected damage

-being the most obvious, Damage Reduction
+are the most obviously improved options.
+Damage Reduction

 Characters can become little more